 This post may contain affiliate links, review our disclosure policy for details

-I remember the first time that I ate pupusas from El Salvador. my older sister brought it from her work.
+I remember the first time that I ate pupusas from El Salvador.
+My older sister brought it from her work.
 Since she works as a pre-k teacher, on Thanksgiving they throw a party and ask their students parents to bring a dish from their country.
 So, of course someone brought pupusas and since there was left overs, my sister brought some for us to eat.
 I fell inlove, it was so good!
 That’s why I’m sharing with you how to make Salvadorian pupusas so you don’t have to hear how delicious they are and instead actually make them and see for yourself.

 Cheesy and fulfilling, I knew that I had to learn how to make it.
 I honestly thought it was a bit difficult to make, don’t ask me why I thought that, but I did.
 So I never really put effort into researching about the recipe, until yesterday!
 Well I made these pupusas yesterday but I have been reading a few blogs and looking at a few YouTube videos on “how to make pupusas” and since the explanation and instructions were straight forward, I gave it a shot.